 There are competitions like a tug-of-war between the elephants, elephants dance, elephant polo, and much more to celebrate this enchanting day.
 The festival is way more interesting than it sounds.

 Ganga Mahotsav – to honor the goddess of the holy river

-Sanctity of the holy river Ganga is known in every corner of the world.
-Attending Ganga Aarti at Varanasi remains in the wish list of many planning a tour to India.
+The sanctity of the holy river Ganga is known in every corner of the world.
+Attending Ganga Aarti at Varanasi remains on the wish list of many planning a tour to India.
 The Ganga Mahotsav indeed celebrates Goddess Ganga’s purity by mass offering soulful prayers.
-Besides this there are music and dance performances, country boat races and other games to keep the festival appealing.
+Besides this there are music and dance performances, country boat races, and other games to keep the festival appealing.
 A lot of things can be shopped for which not only display India’s culture but also its simplicity.
-The famous winter season festival provides a platform that draws India’s culture and finest crafts at a single place.
+Ganga Mahotsav remains on the list of winter festivals as it provides a platform that draws India’s culture and finest crafts to a single place.

 When it is celebrated – from ‘Prabodhini Ekadashi’ till Kartik Poornima usually in October or November